abicas/tinyyolov2-movidius-aws/README.md

 Also, as a reference, [Rafael Padilla's Github](https://github.com/rafaelpadilla/darknet/blob/master/README.md#faq_yolo) has a great FAQ on those outputs.

-*If you think you need to change parameters during training, like scale and steps, drknet allows you to stop training and resume from the last checkpoint.
+*If you think you need to change parameters during training, like scale and steps, darknet allows you to stop training and resume from the last checkpoint.
 Simply stop the training, change the config file, and restart darknet pointing to the latest checkpoint in the backup/ folder and it will resume from there.*

-### So, when do I stop the training ?
+### So, when do I stop the training?

 There is no right answer.
 Some rule of thumbs are:
 - when avg loss stales between many batches (or grow)